-It terms of area, it covers a third of the land in the whole of Sweden, from Karesuando Parish in the north to Nordmaling Parish in the south of the diocese.
+The Diocese of Luleå covers one third of Sweden and stretches from Karesuando Parish in the north to Nordmaling Parish in the south.

-The population in Luleå Diocese has doubled since it was founded.
-Since then the region has been characterised by the meeting of nature and urban areas, minority languages and the two large revivalist movements that originate from here: The Swedish Evangelical Mission (in Swedish: Evangeliska fosterlandsstiftelsen, EFS) and Laestadianism, the largest revivalist movement ever in the Nordic countries.
+The population in the area has doubled since it was founded.
+Since then, the region is characterised by nature meeting urban areas.
+This is a region of minority languages and both the Swedish Evangelical Mission (in Swedish: Evangeliska fosterlandsstiftelsen, EFS) and Laestadianism originate from the north.
+These are the largest revivalist movement ever in the Nordic countries.

 The foundation of the Church of Sweden’s activities consists of its parishes.
-Lund Diocese contains 57 parishes.
+The Diocese of Luleå contains 55 parishes.
 The diocese has the task of supporting them, managing its property and other assets to finance the ministry of the clergy, and supervising activities and the ordained ministry (priests and deacons).

 Management and organisation